Hydrogen Valley conducts and assists in activities within hydrogen, biogas and methanol.

 Denmark is in ideal site for solutions like the Hybalance Project.
 With ambitious climate goals and some of the best wind conditions in the world, the plan is for wind energy to make up a very large part of the energy mix in Denmark by 2050.
 According to Energinet.dk, the western part of the Danish electricity system produced more wind power than the total consumption in Western Denmark in 2015 for an annual total of 1,460 hours (16%).
 This situation makes the storage of wind energy very relevant, and hydrogen can play a pivotal role here.

-The project is a technology showcase for sustainable development pathways in Europe.
-For this reason, HyBalance receives both European and Danish support through the Fuel Cells and Hydrogen 2 Joint Undertaking and the Danish EUDPprogram.
+In the grander scheme, the project is a technology showcase for sustainable development pathways in Europe.
+For this reason, HyBalance received both European and Danish support through the Fuel Cells and Hydrogen 2 Joint Undertaking and the Danish EUDPprogram.

 With a 1.2 MW electrolyser capacity, the hydrogen produced in the HyBalance project can supply a fleet of more than 800 fuel cell electric vehicles (FCEV) and could contribute up to 0.5 per cent of the GHG reduction targets of the Danish transport sector.
 When the project was concluded in October 2020, it had delivered 120 tonnes of hydrogen.
 Air Liquide continues to operate the site and produce hydrogen to supply its customers.